Home

 Origin of language.
 The birth of human language has been an elusive topic pursued by philosophers, scientists, and thinkers for centuries.
 Among early writings on the matter is Plato’s (429[?]–347 B.C.E.) somewhat humorous, late fifth century BC Cratylus dialogue on the origin of linguistic names for objects (see Ch.
 12: Object Fancy).
 Among later, contemporary ideas proposed for language origins are three thoughtful and provocative theories that, unfortunately, have little or no basis in human neurology: (1) “Language Acquisition Device” (LAD), (2) “Growth Point” (GP), and (3) “Language Instinct” (LI).

 LAD, GP & LI.
-Proposed in 1965 by Noam Chomsky (b.
-1928), the LAD is an unidentified brain module that, theoretically, enables children to speak and understand the grammatical rules of speech.
+Proposed in 1965 by Noam Chomsky (1928-2014), the LAD is an unidentified brain module that, theoretically, enables children to speak and understand the grammatical rules of speech.
 Introduced in 1992 by David McNeill (b.
 1933), the GP is an unidentified neural process in which, at least hypothetically, speech, thought, and gesture are simultaneously unified.
 And, advanced in 1994 by Steven Pinker (b.
 1954), the LI is proposed as an unidentified mental module that may confer an innate ability to speak and understand words.
 Again, specific nervous-system centers and pathways for these theoretical models are largely unidentified.

 Patterns & standards.
 We now know that nonverbal messaging features preceded linguistic expression by ca. 3.7 billion years.
 The former not only came before, but also established the patterns and standards of linguistic communication via manual signing and word of mouth.
 We propose that human language—in both its vocal and gestural forms—was superimposed upon the older, preexisting nonverbal medium.
 According to the Oxford English Dictionary, “Superimposition (of something) (on / onto something) [is] the act of adding some of the qualities of one system or pattern to another one in order to produce something that combines the qualities of both” (https://www.oxfordlearnersdictionaries.com/us/definition/english/superimposition; emphasis added).